nhe23/AirPoll/README.md

 **Start service using Docker**

+Alternativeley you can run the DB-Sync service via Docker.
 Use the checked in [Dockerfile](https://github.com/nhe23/AirPoll/blob/main/Backend/dbsync/Dockerfile) to build the image, and then run it.

 **Run tests**